skiano/memory/README.md

 Welocme to Memory, with a twist.

 It’s like the classic game, but you can also play variations, each of which has its own type of matching.
-For example, in the __Classic__ mode, a set may be two `☯` cards.
-However, in the __Fibonacci__ mode, a pair could be the `8` card and the `3+5` card.
+For example, in the __Classic__ variation, a set may be two `☯` cards.
+However, in the __Fibonacci__ variation, a pair could be the `8` card and the `3+5` card.

 ## Rules